iShubhamSharma/Human-Activity-Recognition-Using-Smartphones/CodeBook.md

+# _Coursera Getting & Cleaning Data Project_

-The data set that this code book pertains to is located in the tidyData.txt file of this repository.
+The data set that this code book pertains to is located in the _tidyData.txt_ file of this repository.

 See the README.md file of this repository for background information on this data set.